 in which rows.
 They also have a corn maze, chickens and goats for the kids

-barn that makes and sells different baked goods but try their cinnimon-sugar
+barn that makes and sells different baked goods but try their cinnamon-sugar

 cider donuts.
 They are delicious!
 The only negative I could say is that if